balena-os/balena-supervisor/README.md

 ```bash
 make ARCH=amd64 IMAGE=username/gosuper:master gosuper
 ```
-This will build a docker image that builds the Go supervisor and has the executable at /go/bin/gosuper inside the image.
+This will build a Docker image that builds the Go supervisor and has the executable at /go/bin/gosuper inside the image.

 ### Adding Go dependencies
 This project uses [glide](https://github.com/Masterminds/glide) to manage its Go dependencies.
 Refer to its repository for instructions on adding packages.